Year 4J 2021 - 2022

 Year 4 team!

 Hello to all children, parents and carers and welcome to Year 4!
-We are all refreshed and raring to start a new school year after school was forced to close early.
-In class, we have already been hearing about the interesting things the children have been doing during the school closures.
+We are all refreshed and raring to start new year after the unfortunate but necessary elongated.
+In class, we have already been hearing about the interesting things the children have been doing during the school holidays.
 We hope you all enjoyed the time with your children.

-The Year 4 team from the last academic year remains: Mrs Cavill, Mr Jolly, Mrs Palmer and Miss Helm.
-We also have additional help of Mrs Green for the first half of the week,
+The Year 4 team from the last academic year remains the same this year: Mrs Cavill, Mr Jolly, Mrs Palmer, Miss Helm, and Miss Woods.

 The first half of a full term begins with a geography unit.
 Year 4’s first topic is A Great American Road Trip, which begins with exploring the difference between a continent, country, state and city and what makes up North America and South America.